euberdeveloper/dree/README.md

 * `depth`: Default value: `undefined`.
 It is a number wich says the max depth the algorithm can reach scanning the given path.
 All files and dirs wich are beyound the max depth will not be considered by the algorithm.
 * `exclude`: Default value: `undefined`.
 It is a regex or array of regex and all the matched paths will not be considered by the algorithm.
 * `extensions`: Default value: `undefined`.
 It is an array of strings and all the files whose extension is not included in that array will be skipped by the algorithm.
 If value is `undefined`, all file extensions will be considered, if it is `[]`, no files will be included.
+* `skipErrors`: Default value: `true`.
+If true, folders whose user has not permissions will be skipped.
+An error will be thrown otherwise.
+Note: in fact every error thrown by `fs` calls will be ignored.
+Considere

 **Result object parameters:**